 What does a variant of uncertain significance mean?

 Genes are written in letters called bases.
 A wrong spelling of a gene can cause an increased risk of cancer.
-However, changes in the spelling of a gene bases may differ in people without cancer.
+However, changes in the spelling of a gene may also be found in people without cancer.
 We are still learning which spellings are normal (harmless) and which can cause an increased risk for disease.
 These kinds of uncertain changes are called “variants of uncertain significance.”

 If you have a variant of uncertain significance, we may not be able to tell you whether or not you are at increased risk for cancer.
 We will make cancer screening recommendations for you based on your family history.
 We may suggest testing certain relatives to learn more about the variant but this information will probably not be helpful in predicting cancer risks for your relatives.
 Future research may make it clearer whether or not a variant of uncertain significance leads to increased risks of cancer.Back to top